Applying for a passport or ID card if you live in Finland

 Once you have completed your checklist, please continue with step 2.

 Step 2: Check the additional information regarding Finland

 Your documents may need to meet additional requirements in a given country.
 Below you can find out about the additional information regarding Finland.

 Proof of legal residence

 You must provide proof of legal residence in the country where you live.
-In Finland, you can do this by providing one of the following documents:
+You can do this by providing one of the following documents: